westonstearns/Kaggle-Python-Tutorial/chapter1.md

 To get proportions, you can again pass in the argument `normalize = True` to the `.value_counts()` method.

 *** =instructions
-- Calculate the survival rates in absolute numbers using `values_counts()` method.
+- Calculate and print the survival rates in absolute numbers using `values_counts()` method.
-- Calculate the survival rates as proportions by setting the `normalize` argument to `True`.
+- Calculate and print the survival rates as proportions by setting the `normalize` argument to `True`.
 - Repeat the same calculations, but on subsets of survivals based in Sex.

 *** =hint